richardregeer/legaci/docs/goals.md

 -   [x] Add list of GOG Windows DosBox games that are able to install and work out of the box

 # Fase 2: Add new fetures
--   [x] Add innoextract support
+-   [ ] Add innoextract support
-        - [ ] Fix sometime extracted data is in app folder.
+        - [x] Fix sometime extracted data is in app folder.
 Not always the case
         - [ ] Move File validation to base class
--   [ ] ScummVM Support
+-   [x] ScummVM Support
-    -   [ ] GOG ScummVM Configuration
+    -   [x] GOG ScummVM Configuration
-    -   [ ] Update configuration options
-    -   [ ] Update CLI Options
+    -   [x] Update CLI Options
-    -   [ ] Able to select ScumVM or Dosbox
+    -   [x] Able to select ScumVM or Dosbox
-    -   [ ] Update Documentation
+    -   [x] Update Documentation
 -   [ ] Run acceptance tests in Docker container
     -   [ ] Run tests in CI
     -   [ ] Able to run locally with configuration
--   [ ] Able to suppress error stacktraces
+-   [x] Able to suppress error stacktraces
--   [ ] Show or log errors from executed commands
+-   [x] Show or log errors from executed commands
 -   [ ] Add configuration file
 -   [ ] Add optional option as CLI parameters
 -   [ ] Add production docker container